esper-io/dev-docs/docs/home/console.md

 Learn about Esper's Company Settings.

-- Company Settings enables you to set your company details by clicking on the **'Edit profile'** button on the top right hand corner:
+- Company Settings enables you to set your company details by clicking on the **Edit profile** button on the top right hand corner:

 ![Company Settings](./assets/OLD_DASHBOARD/1_EC.png)